xcsp3team/XCSP3-CPP-Parser/README.md

 ### Introduction
-The files in this archive containt a C++ parser for the XML format of CSP/WCSP instances named XCSP 3.0.
+The files in this archive contains a C++ parser for the XML format of CSP/WCSP instances named XCSP 3.0 (see http://xcsp.org).

 This parser uses the libxml2 library which must be installed on your system